hexagonforce/thesis-manuscript/README.md

 # EXPLORING ALTERNATIVE TOPOLOGIES IN A SOFTWARE-DEFINED NETWORK QOS TESTING FRAMEWORK
 by Hyeong Seon Yoo

 This is my undergraduate B.S.
 Computer Science thesis on Software-defined networking Quality of Service provision in different network topologies.
+A final version of the manuscript was submitted on May 2, 2023, and is now archived for posterity.

 ## To compile